 - How to stay safe at home (e.g. locks, emergency alarm, code word for opening doors);

-- How to stay safe at work and/or school;
+- How to stay safe at work, school, or both;

 - How to stay safe in public (e.g. always have someone walk you to your car, keeping your keys and cell phone accessible);